 One of my favorite things in the world is how music can invade your conscious and forever be connected to the time and place you first heard it.
 I first discovered the music of Athlete about this time last year—I had just moved to Kutztown, the leaves were changing, the weather was getting cooler, and I was welcoming in Fall.
 I decided to listen to Athlete’s wonderful album, Black Swan, again this week and I was immediately transported back a year.
 I guess that’s what good art is like; it becomes a part of your life.
 It adds something to your narrative.
 I like that.

-Anonymous asked: What are your favourite memories of Nashville?
+Anonymous said: What are your favourite memories of Nashville?

 Oh, boy.
 How does one describe memories from what was essentially a three-month vacation let alone attempt to pick favorites (or favourites?
 How very British of you!)?